-It’s been a little over a year since we achieved IQIPS accreditation last year at five of our eight vascular sites.
-It was a complex process which involved a lot of hard work from my team completing the mandatory actions and making progress on the recommended actions that came out of the initial full assessment.
+UKAS accreditation is a process not a one-off event and we have been using the annual reviews to continually improve our practise and drive forward the quality of the service we provide to our patients.
+It was a complex process which involved a lot of hard work from my team completing the mandatory actions and making progress on the recommended actions that came out of the annual assessments.

 Holding UKAS accreditation makes us stand out and identifies us as market leaders.
-Professionally, I was asked to present our IQIPS accreditation experiences to our professional body – the Society of Vascular Technology (SVT) in November last year.
-In addition, I was awarded the “Ann Donald Vascular scientist award” by the SVT for the work on UKAS accreditation, so gaining accreditation has definitely raised our profile amongst our peers.
+Professionally, I was asked to present our IQIPS accreditation experiences to our professional body – the Society of Vascular Technology (SVT) in November 2014.
+Gaining accreditation has definitely raised our profile amongst our peers.
 From a business point of view, we have recently been approached by venture capitalists wanting to make an investment because they have seen us on the UKAS website.

 Morale and service

-Going through the year one surveillance process gives you the chance to review all the work you completed for the accreditation.
+Going through the annual surveillance process gives you the chance to review all the work you completed for the accreditation.
 It enables you to have analytical view of the service and ensures that all your recommended actions have been completed and are now included in the assessment.

 Overall, I have to say it has have been a positive experience and I feel our service has “grown up” through the process.
 I would recommend any vascular laboratory to engage with this process and hopefully become accredited.
-We have found becoming accredited has driven up the quality of our services and hopefully will enhance the awareness of vascular ultrasound as a profession across the UK.
+We have found becoming accredited has driven up the quality of our services and also helps our vascular laboratories to be compliant for CQC registration.
+UKAS accreditation will enhance the awareness of vascular ultrasound as a profession across the UK.

 Onwards and upwards

-Twenty years ago the SVT was starting the process of individual accreditation.
-Two decades later SVT is still the badge of quality we are all aspiring to and achieving.
-There have been rumblings about laboratory accreditation for quite some time.
-It is now here and in the years to come it will be rare to work in a non-accredited laboratory.
+Twenty-five years ago the Society for Vascular Technology was starting the process of individual accreditation.
+Two decades later SVT is still the badge of quality we as Vascular Scientists are all aspiring to and achieving.
+Vascular laboratory accreditation is natural progression of the SVT process and in the years to come it will be rare to work in a non-accredited laboratory.

 ✓ Can save 17% to 34% of the cost of setting up and running a vascular laboratory